AzzyAsad/todo-app/README.md

    ```bash
    dotnet run --launch-profile https
    ```
+> [!Important]
+> Kindly make sure that API is configured on HTTPS protocol and using port: 7027

 > [!NOTE]
 > I have used Entity Framework Core InMemory for saving data in memory on the server side.
 Hence, no migration is required.